ravindrakyadav/TheTechLabs/Uptime-Kuma/ReadMe.md

 node server/server.js

 ### Option 2.
 (Recommended) Run in background using PM2
-Install PM2 if you don't have it: npm install pm2 -g && pm2 install pm2-logrotate
+Install PM2 if you don't have it
+npm install pm2 -g && pm2 install pm2-logrotate